bryantran24/slitherlink/README.md

 ## Progress

-We implemented a planning-based Slitherlink solver using Spectra and successfully solved all **1×1 and 1×2** grid configurations, with and without clues.
+We implemented a planning-based Slitherlink solver using Spectra and successfully solved all **1×1 and 1×2** grid configurations, with clues.

 When extending the model to **2×2** grids, performance became a major issue.
 Even though the model is correct, the number of possible edge combinations grows quickly, causing the planner to run too slowly.